Facts: How To Buy An Expired Domain

 - Check for backlinks – use a backlink analysis tool to check # and quality of backlinks.

 Finding the right domain takes time and effort, but it could pay off in the long run.
-Do your research, evaluate options, and set a max bid.
-Plus, to increase chances of getting the domain, consider sniping – bidding during the auction’s last minutes.
+Do your research, evaluate options, and set a maximum bid.
+Plus, to increase your chances of getting the domain, consider sniping – bidding during the auction’s last minutes.